 What is Nerfbat?

-Nerfbat is a blog about game development that started in January 2004.
+Nerfbat is a blog about game development that started in January 2004 (though not in actual blog form until January 2005).
 Specifically, it is a blog about online game development, with its main focus on MMOs (also known as MMORPGs, or Massively Multiplayer Online Games).
-It is written by Ryan Shwayder, a Game Designer at Blizzard Entertainment on World of Warcraft.
+It is written by Ryan Shwayder, a Game Designer and Community Relations Manager at 38 Studios.
 I often discuss my theories about game development, write up short lessons about game design, and other times comment or rant about whatever I feel like.